FACG5/CssResearch/README.md

 ---
 # Why BEM
 benefits:
--communicates purpose or function
+- communicates purpose or function
--communicates component structure
+- communicates component structure
--sets a consistent low-level of specificity for styling selectors
+- sets a consistent low-level of specificity for styling selectors

 # How It Works
 includes up to three parts: